YoNixNeXRo/MonkeyPostInstall/README.md

 - change grub timeout
 - install cheat tool, github : https://github.com/cheat/cheat
 - creat chroot for user
-- install and setup dropbear to ssh at bootloading
+- install and setup dropbear to ssh at bootloading (need to put your dropbear key)
 - install and setup nginx
 - install and setup mariadb
 - install php